ufs-community/land-DA_workflow/doc/source/Reference/Rocoto.rst

    rocotorewind -w /path/to/workflow/xml/file -d /path/to/workflow/database/file -c <YYYYMMDDHHmm> -t <taskname>

 Running this command will edit the Rocoto database file ``land_analysis.db`` to remove evidence that the job has been run. ``rocotorewind`` is recommended over ``rocotoboot`` for restarting a task, since ``rocotoboot`` will force a specific task to run, ignoring all dependencies and throttle limits.
 The throttle limit, denoted by the variable ``cyclethrottle`` in the ``land_analysis.xml`` file, limits how many cycles can be active at one time.
-An example of how to use the ``rocotorewind`` command to rerun the forecast task from ``parm`` is:
+An example of how to use the ``rocotorewind`` command to rerun the forecast task from the experiment directory is:

 .. code-block:: console

-   rocotorewind -w land_analysis.xml -d land_analysis.db -v 10 -c 200001040000 -t forecast
+   rocotorewind -w land_analysis.xml -d land_analysis.db -v 10 -c 202501200000 -t forecast

 rocotoboot
 ===========
 ``rocotoboot`` will force a specific task of a cycle in a Rocoto workflow to run.
 All dependencies and throttle limits are ignored, and it is generally recommended to use ``rocotorewind`` instead.
-An example of how to use this command to rerun the ``prep_obs`` task from ``parm`` is:
+An example of how to use this command to rerun the ``prep_obs`` task from the experiment directory is:

 .. code-block:: console

-   rocotoboot -w land_analysis.xml -d land_analysis.db -v 10 -c 200001040000 -t prep_obs
+   rocotoboot -w land_analysis.xml -d land_analysis.db -v 10 -c 202501200000 -t prep_obs